Laser Hair Removal for Olive to Darker Colored Skin Tones

 What makes Laser Hair Removal Risky for people of Olive to Darker Colored Skin?

 In the past, laser hair removal was inaccessible for men and women of Olive color or Darker skin tones, because of how laser removal technology worked.
 The earliest laser types like ruby and alexandrite (Fitzpatrick I-III) lasers were ineffective and harmful when used on clients with darker skin.
-Many clients have come to us from other local spas (some big like: Milan Laser or Ideal Image and some small, including an OBGYN office) who have used alexandrite or IPL to remove hair.
+Many clients have come to us from other local spas (some big like: Ideal Image, and that other "Big Name Laser Company", and some small, including an OBGYN office) who have used alexandrite or IPL to remove hair.
 The biggest complaint is that they were burned.
 They left red and swollen and was informed to use ice when they arrived home.

 How do Laser Hair Removal Lasers Work?